zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 The properties of a valid BSDF are by no means obvious.
 In particular, ensuring reciprocity is a non-trivial task.
 A typical approach represents the BSDF as a sum of two components: reflection (the BRDF $\small f_r$) and transmission (the BTDF $\small f_t$).
 Its principal advantage lies in the fact that the reflection component is always *symmetric*: since $\small \bm{v}$ and $\small \bm{l}$ always point away from the surface, $\small \eta_v = \eta_l$ and, therefore, $\small f_r(\bm{v}, \bm{n}, \bm{l}) = f_r(\bm{l}, \bm{n}, \bm{v})$.

-### Perfect Specular BSDF
+### Smooth Specular BSDF

 In order to be perfectly clear, we shall illustrate these properties using a concrete example.
 Consider a perfectly smooth, planar surface.
-Its BSDF (often referred to as the *perfect specular* BSDF) can be expressed in terms of the *Dirac delta "function"* $\small \delta$ defined as a projected solid angle measure by the equation
+Its BSDF (sometimes referred to as the *smooth specular* BSDF) can be expressed in terms of the *Dirac delta "function"* $\small \delta$ defined as a projected solid angle measure by the equation

 $$ \tag{6}
 	f(\bm{v}) =